AntonKosenkoPro/AntonKosenkoDX.github.io/cv.md

 - Designed and maintained the cluster's strategy using Balanced Scorecard framework
 - Built a cross-functional management team to drive execution of the cluster's strategic goals
 - Reduced annual cluster maintenance costs by 20% through process optimizations
-- Transformed teams from Russian-speaking into multicultural, English-speaking teams
-- Maintained team performance and retained 100% of key talent throughout the transformation
+- Transformed teams from Russian-speaking into multicultural, multinational, English-speaking teams.
+Maintained team performance and retained 100% of key talent throughout the transformation

 Responsibilities:
 - Defining cluster strategy, setting and updating goals, ensuring their achievement